ehildenb/ctl-optim/proposal/proposal.md

 no guarantee that it is faithful to the original optimization.
 This can lead to wasted developer time tracking down bugs in optimization implementations.

-To solve this, we'd like to define a domain specific language (DSL) for writing optimizations in.
+To help, we'd like to define a domain specific language (DSL) for writing optimizations in.
 A developer using such a DSL should be able to clearly state exactly the necessary information (and nothing more) to implement the optimization; afterwards the DSL should be compiled into an executable form either by generating C++ for use with LLVM or by making an executable program which operates directly on the LLVM IR syntax.

 Ideally, one could write down exactly the "psuedo-code" used in academic papers to specify the optimization and that would be enough to generate the entire